Sivakolundhu/firebase_searchjs/README.md

-# Firebase_searchJS
+# Firebase_searchJS - Ver1.0

-A simple workaround for searching Firebase Database with jQuery
+A Simple workaround for searching Firebase Database with jQuery